vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Finding Packages.md

 ## Finding packages
 ### Pre-release packages
-If a package is not visible, it may be Pre-release.
+If a package isn't visible, it may be pre-release.
 Pre-release packages are not verified for guaranteed safe use.
 You can find out how to enable these packages with the current version of Unity [here](https://docs.unity3d.com/Manual/pack-preview.html).
-Pre-release was previously called "Preview".
+Pre-release was previously called "preview".

 Before 2020 this was in the Advanced dropdown at the top of UPM, but it has now moved to Project Settings (**Edit | Project Settings**).
 You can reach this menu using the cog at the top of UPM.